GoogleChrome/web.dev/src/site/content/en/porting-gphoto2-to-the-web/index.md

 Turns out, libtool abstracts away various [dynamic linking methods](https://www.gnu.org/software/libtool/manual/html_node/Module-loaders-for-libltdl.html) on different platforms, and even supports writing custom loaders for others.
 One of the built-in methods it supports is called ["Dlpreopening"](https://www.gnu.org/software/libtool/manual/html_node/Dlpreopening.html):

-> Libtool provides special support for dlopening libtool object and libtool library files, so that their symbols can be resolved even on platforms without any dlopen and dlsym functions.
+**“Libtool provides special support for dlopening libtool object and libtool library files, so that their symbols can be resolved even on platforms without any dlopen and dlsym functions.
-> [...]
+…
-> Libtool emulates -dlopen on static platforms by linking objects into the program at compile time, and creating data structures that represent the program’s symbol table.
-In order to use this feature, you must declare the objects you want your application to dlopen by using the -dlopen or -dlpreopen flags when you link your program (see [Link mode](https://www.gnu.org/software/libtool/manual/html_node/Link-mode.html#Link-mode)).
+Libtool emulates -dlopen on static platforms by linking objects into the program at compile time, and creating data structures that represent the program’s symbol table.
+In order to use this feature, you must declare the objects you want your application to dlopen by using the -dlopen or -dlpreopen flags when you link your program (see [Link mode](https://www.gnu.org/software/libtool/manual/html_node/Link-mode.html#Link-mode)).”**

 This mechanism allows to emulate dynamic loading at libtool level instead of Emscripten, while linking everything statically into a single library.